2022 MW exam questions and wines revealed

 Those who successfully pass the stage two theory and practical exams will progress to stage three, the research paper, the final stage of the MW study programme.

 The first step is the stage one assessment, a one-day exam comprising a 12-wine blind tasting exam in the morning and a theory exam in the afternoon.
-One hundred and twenty-eight students sat the stage one assessment, which this year was held online on 4 August.
+Eighty-six students sat the stage one assessment, which this year was held on 25 July.
 Students can only progress to stage two of the MW study programme by successfully passing this assessment.

 The list of wines and questions used in the stage one assessment can be found here.